CSB-KaracaLab/gmx_performance_on_HPC/README.md

 ```
 sbatch 01_generate-inital-gro.slurm
 ```
-Since ligand is not recognized by force field, we need to edit complex.gro manually:
+Since ligand is not recognized by the force field, we need to edit complex.gro manually:

 - i) To cap the charge at the beginning and the end of each DNA chain These changes below should be done in complex.gro;